 We do not own any real estate or other physical properties material to our operations.
 We operate from leased space.
 Our executive offices are located at 999 North Tustin Avenue, Suite 16, Santa Ana, California 92705, and our telephone number is (714) 541-6100.
 We lease this property.
-Our lease was entered into on May 1, 2010 and is for a term of one-year with an annual option to renew at a rate of \$1,524.20 per month.
+Our lease commenced effective January 1, 2011 for a term of two years.
+Upon expiration of the lease, the tenancy becomes month to month on terms agreeable between the parties.
+The base rent is \$3,312 per month with a 5% increase per year."